Beautiful Plants For Your Interior

 How to find out my soil type is part 1 in a series of posts on garden soils.
 Part 2 looks at the pH testing of soil in 4 easy ways and the final part, part 3 details how to improve your soil for gardening with tips and ways one can improve your own soil in the garden.

-Our buyer’s guide highlights 6 of the best soil pH testers on the market today which will help you determine the pH of your soil.
+Our buyer’s guide highlights some of the best soil pH testers on the UK market today which will help you determine the pH of your soil.

 However, in this first post, we explore the types of soil, soil structures and soil textures, how they are made up, and finally how to easily find out the ‘soil type’ and texture in your own garden and or allotment, using a few ‘easy’ uncomplicated methods.
 This is the first step in our process on how to find out my soil type.